Tyrer Cuzick Model Australia, Book Your Breast Cancer Test Today

 How Risk Factors Interact

 Breast cancer risk isn’t determined by a single factor but rather a combination of genetic, environmental, and hormonal influences.
 For instance, a woman with no family history of breast cancer but a history of atypical hyperplasia on a biopsy may have a risk similar to someone with a genetic predisposition.
-This underscores the importance of comprehensive tools like the Tyrer-Cuzick calculator to integrate various elements into a cohesive risk score.
+This underscores the importance of comprehensive tools like the Tyrer-Cuzick score calculator to integrate various elements into a cohesive risk score.

 How Does the Tyrer-Cuzick Calculator Work?